simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 After the suite restart, the test will pause at the problematic position and open the **ImageHorizon-Debugger-GUI**, which was crafted by Gautam Ilango.

-The debugger allows to select the *needle* image from the <a href="https://eficode.github.io/robotframework-imagehorizonlibrary/doc/ImageHorizonLibrary.html" target="_blank">reference_folder</a>:
+The debugger allows to select the *needle* image from the [reference_folder](https://eficode.github.io/robotframework-imagehorizonlibrary/doc/ImageHorizonLibrary.html):

 {{< image src="images/post/ihl-skimage-pr-debug-selectimage.png" >}}